thrawn01/hugo-blog/content/post/delimited-stream-processing-in-golang.md

 At [maligun.com](http://mailgun.com) we use Kafka for our event processing, as such I wrote a CLI tool to send a piped stream of events to Kafka.
-Kafka can except any number serialization protocols in the event payload, which means it could be anything from JSON to Protobuf.
+Kafka can accept any number serialization protocols in the event payload, which means it could be anything from JSON to Protobuf.
 As such I choose to delimit events by CR, \r,  (Carriage Return).
 So the program should read chunks of data into a buffer until it finds a CR or EOF then post the payload to Kafka on a topic